jay944122/todolist-app/README.md

 This is a simple TODO App using react

+TROUBLESHOOT:
-Troubleshoot: Check if react-scripts is Installed:
+Check if react-scripts is Installed:

 Open your project's directory in the terminal and run: npm ls react-scripts if the react scripts are not found run command : ' npm install react-scripts --save ' and do command 'npm start'